The Cretaceous Period

 The Cretaceous period marks the end of The Age of the Dinosaurs.

 Big and small dinosaurs lived in great forests of cycads, conifers and ferns.
-There were great marine reptiles in the seas and great flying reptiles in the skies.
+There were very large marine reptiles in the seas and great flying reptiles in the skies.

 Some things happened in the Cretaceous period that were important to life on earth.
 One of these was the development of flowering plants.
 By the end of the period, there were many that we would recognise today, such as magnolias and waterlilies.

 The number of different insects increased during this period too.
 The beginnings of many modern insects were at this time: ants, grasshoppers, butterflies, aphids and termites among them.

 At the end of the Cretaceous period there was a great extinction of many species, including dinosaurs.
 Birds, small reptiles and mammals, many marine creatures and plants survived.

 believe a giant meteor hit the earth, causing massive destruction,